Oslandia/workshop-3d-itowns/1_webclient/1_iTowns.md

 ## Your own 3D scene

+### Example download

+* Download the content of the git repository hosting this workshop here https://github.com/Oslandia/workshop-3d-itowns/archive/master.zip (or clone the repository with git if your prefer).
+* Extract the files on your computer and open `www/index.html` with your browser.
+You should see the example 3D scene.

+The web page uses the same database as http://3d.oslandia.com.

+* If you open the `www/index.html` file, you will see it contains JavaScript code used to initialize the 3D scene.
+And in particular, the building layer has a symbolic name 'monteal' by default.
+It refers to a **building server** that serves vectorial data from a 3D postgis database to an optimized format suited for fast display.

+You will now see how to tell iTowns to use your own building layer.

 ### Server configuration

 We have a short preprocessing step that organizes the data for faster viewing.
 It classifies the buildings into a quadtree, allowing their progressive transmission.